SlR16/TwilightQR/README.md

 ---

 # **TwilightQR – The Ultimate QR Code Generator**
-✨ **TwilightQR** is a powerful and user-friendly QR code generator designed for multiple use cases.
+✨ **TwilightQR** is a simple and user-friendly QR code generator designed for multiple use cases.
 Starting with **Wi-Fi QR codes**, the project will expand to support various QR conversion features, making it a versatile tool for everyday needs.

 ### 🚀 **Features (Current & Upcoming)**
 ✅ **Wi-Fi QR Code Generator** – Connect to Wi-Fi instantly by scanning a QR code.